Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 'TempVars.RemoveAll

-The TempVars Variables are Global in nature, which means you can call this variable (Tempvars!website) in Queries, Textbox (=TempVars!website) on Forms or on Reports and in expressions like: ="Website Name is: " & TempVars!website.
-If the Value property is assigned with numerical values (like Exchange Rates or some common factor) it can be used in Calculations.
+The TempVars Variables are Global in nature, which means you can call this variable (Tempvars!website) in Queries, Textbox (=TempVars!website) on Forms or on Reports, and in expressions like: ="Website Name is: " & TempVars!website.
+If the Value property is assigned numerical values (like the Exchange Rates), it can be used in Calculations.

-The Tempvar variable with the name website is our own creation and it is in memory.
-Objects (Form/Report) should be loaded into memory with their controls (Textbox, Combobox, Labels, Sub-Form/Sub-Report, and so on) to address them with the use of ! symbol followed by the name of the control.
+The Tempvar variable named website is our own creation, and in memory.
+Objects (Form/Report) should be loaded into memory with their controls (Textbox, Combobox, Labels, Sub-Form/Sub-Report, and so on) to address them with the use of the bang (!) symbol followed by the name of the control.

 We have used the item collection object in the first three examples.
 This is used immediately after the TempVars Collection Object.
-When we address text boxes, labels, and other controls on an open Form/Report we must use the keyword Controls.
+When we address text boxes, labels, and other controls on an open Form or Report, we must use the keyword Controls.

 You may explore other objects by selecting them in the left-side panel and inspecting their properties, Methods, and Events when you are in doubt about something.